-The fair value of shares issued as purchase consideration is based upon the trading price of those shares on the CSE on the date of approval to issue shares as determined by the Board of Directors.
+The fair value of shares issued as purchase consideration is based upon the trading price of those shares on the CSE on the date the common shares are issued.
 Other equity instruments issued as purchase consideration in non-cash transactions are recorded at fair value determined using the Black-Scholes option pricing model.